Skip navigation

 • Medical stress

 CPPD arthritis mainly affects the elderly because joint degeneration and osteoarthritis increases with age.
 Such joint damage increases the tendency of CPPD deposition.
-However, CPPD arthritis is more common in people with:
+However, CPPD arthritis is also more common in people with:

 Symptoms